ICANN Domain Validation Requirements

 ICANN resend email verification

-Once you have acted on the verification email, the warning above should not appear.
-If it does, it may be because our system hasn’t refreshed the latest status yet.
-You can manually force a refresh by clicking on the “Refresh” button.
+Once the email is verified, the warning should disappear.
+If it doesn’t, it may be because our system hasn’t refreshed the latest status yet.
+Click Refresh to manually force a refresh.

 What happens when a domain is suspended?